 Where to Buy

-There is one homeschool curriculum store in Atlantic Canada where homeschool materials and curricula are available, Tree of Life, located in New Brunswick.
+You can buy homeschool curriculum at any of the links above.
+There is also one homeschool curriculum store in Atlantic Canada where homeschool materials and curricula are available, Tree of Life, located in New Brunswick.
 A used homeschool curriculum store is also located in Berwick, Nova Scotia, Homegrown Homeschool Consignment.
 Many homeschoolers depend on their local library for wonderful books for their children, both fiction and non-fiction.

 Online Public School Classes

 Also, here in Nova Scotia, we can choose to have our Grade 7-12 students take Correspondence Study Program courses for some subjects.
 Although a full course load is not available, our children can take a few classes each year such as English, math, and science.
 These online courses are expensive, however, and tend to be full of the busywork typical of public school programs.

 If you’re looking for more help getting started, click here for your FREE Getting Started Checklist!